-NASA’s Moon rocket crawls to the launchpad; funding for Artemis remains confusing; dedicated lunar communications infrastructure; the promise of lunar lava tubes, and more.
+Moon Monday #69: NASA’s Moon rocket crawls to the launchpad; confusing Artemis funding; dedicated lunar communications infrastructure; and more updates

 Several readers told me they like Moon Monday’s new focus on providing more context on major developments rather than being too brief in order to cover all developments.
 I’m doubling down on the same with this issue by debuting a new format while also making sure to not miss sharing minor developments, the latter of which is a key utility of this newsletter for many.
 Please let me know what you think of this new format.